JaydenPagsolingan/PortfolioProjects/README.md

 # Portfolio Projects

+A respository of all of my completed projects.

+To view each project, please open the folder.
+Each folder contains:
-To view each project, I recommend looking at each project summary.
-In each summary, I provide the context, objectives, techniques I used, and my overall learning experinece.
+- A project summary (context, objectives, techniques I used, and my overall learning experinece)

-## Excel Project: Culture Shock Dance Studio
-- Project Summary
-- Raw Excel Project File

-## SQL & Tableau Project: Traffic Collisions in San Diego
-- Project Summary
-- SQL Query
+- the project itself (.xlsb, .sql, .py)